 11. Place mats and coasters.
 Grill local island fish and serve it on colorful Hawaii style designs.

-12. Hawaiian Salt.
+12. Hawaii salt and seasonings.
 Add to your favorite foods at home, these include salt rubs with guava and other delights.

 13. Soaps from Hawaii.
 Found at local markets and specialty stores, the fragrances of coconut, plumeria and hibiscus will take you back to paradise.